Unusual behavior on your Litmus account

 2. Enable two-step verification

 Enabling two-step verification will improve the security of your account and in doing so will address the perceived security risk posed to your login details.
 Learn more about two-step verification.

 Are there any other actions I can take to make my account more secure and prevent seeing the message again?

 Completing any of the above actions will resolve the security alert.
 Each user should have their own unique login with two-step verification enabled.

 Have any additional questions?

-If after taking one of the proposed steps above, (enabling two-step verification and ensuring each user on the account has their own unique login) you are still seeing the ‘unusual behaviour’ security message, please contact Litmus support (email@example.com) and our friendly support team will be happy to assist.
+If after taking one of the proposed steps above, (enabling two-step verification and ensuring each user on the account has their own unique login) you are still seeing the ‘unusual behavior’ security message, please contact Litmus Support (firstname.lastname@example.org) and our friendly support team will be happy to assist.